 Access and Resident Support: expanding choice, improving service delivery and addressing housing injustices

-Access and Resident Support innovations must introduce new processes or models that improve the housing experience for residents, such as housing access, choice, and stability, advancing fair housing, promoting personal agency and creating pathways for upward mobility
+Access and Resident Support innovations introduce new processes or models that improve the housing experience for residents, such as housing access, choice, and stability, advance fair housing, promote personal agency and create pathways for upward mobility.